-If you are charged with an assault offence and raise self defence, the police need to negate the defence, that is to prove that what you did was not actually in self defence.
-To prove that you were not acting in self defence, the police will need to prove beyond reasonable doubt:
+If a person is charged with an assault offence and raises self-defence, the police must negate the defence, that is to prove that what occurred was not actually done in self-defence.
+To prove that the accused was not acting in self-defence, the police will need to prove beyond a reasonable doubt:

-- That your response was not reasonable in the circumstances; and
+- That the accused’s response was not reasonable in the circumstances; and

-- Depending on which form of self-defence you raise:
+- Depending on which form of self-defence is raised:

-- That when you committed the assault, you were not defending yourself or another person;
+- That when they committed the assault, they were not defending themself or another person;

-- That when you committed the assault, you or another person were not being falsely imprisoned or held captive by someone else;
+- That when they committed the assault, they or another person were not being falsely imprisoned or held captive by someone else;

-- That when you committed the assault, you were not protecting property from theft, destruction or damage; or
+- That when they committed the assault, they were not protecting property from theft, destruction or damage; or

-- That when you committed the assault, you were not preventing someone from trespassing or removing a person who was trespassing.
+- That when they committed the assault, they were not preventing someone from trespassing or removing a person who was trespassing.

 WHERE TO NEXT?